The random normal matrix model: insertion of a point charge: Insertion as a balayage operation

-The estimates in \eqref{voxd} show that for $\zeta\in B_n$ is bounded, and the total variation of $\rho_n$ over $B_n$ can be made as small as we want by choosing a small $d$.
+is bounded, and the total variation of $\rho_n$ over $B_n$ can be made as small as we want by choosing a small $d$.
 On the other hand, away from a small neighborhood of $0$, the asymptotic formula (cf. \cite{AHM2,AM})

 where $O(n^{-1})$ is uniform on each compact subset in $\Int S\setminus \{0\}$ can be used.
 We have thus reduced our problem to proving the identity in \eqref{box}.

 To show \eqref{box} we recall by Theorem \ref{m1.2} that both $R(z)$ and $\tilde{R}(z)$ approach $\Lap Q_0(z)$ quickly as $z\to\infty$.
 In particular, the integrals